AckerlyXu/heima/articles/storage/storage-cannot-delete-storage-account-container-vhd.md

     5. Go to **Virtual Machines** > **Disks**, and wait for the disk to disappear.
 It may take a few minutes for this to occur, and you may need to refresh the page.
     6. If the disk does not disappear, wait for the **Attached To** field to turn blank.
 This indicates the disk has fully detached from the VM.
 Then, select the disk, and select **Delete** at the bottom of the page to delete the disk.

+   > [!NOTE]
-   > [AZURE.NOTE]If a disk is attached to a VM, you will not be able to delete it.
+   >If a disk is attached to a VM, you will not be able to delete it.
 Disks are detached from a deleted VM asynchronously.
 It might take a few minutes after the VM is deleted for this field to clear up.

 ### Step 2: Delete any VM Images that are preventing deletion of the storage account or container
 1. Switch to the [Azure classic portal](https://manage.windowsazure.cn/).